octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/2_basicConcepts/2_gaigWorkflowSummary/index.md

   * Tagging is done via Git tags, which can be applied via IntelliJ
   * Tagging scheme is a three part scheme:  [see Isaac for detail]
     NOTE: we've discussed going to four part scheme ... when?
-  * This tagging has to be applied to the 5 supported cube-* repositories.
+  * This tagging has to be applied to the 5 supported Squirrel-* repositories.
   * Maven snapshots need to be created / managed.
 TODO: detail from Isaac
   * How to build a release to send to Jenkins and up the stack something like: https://help.github.com/articles/creating-releases